 I won't teach you to draw, but I'll teach you to plan the drawings, (whether those will be finished by you or someone else), to think about your visuals and to craft your story through comics.

-NOTE: 2% of the revenue will got to Disability Rights Education & Defense Fund, per the recommendation of Sky and Scott McCloud-https://dredf.org/
+NOTE: 2% of the revenue will got to Disability Rights Education & Defense Fund, per the recommendation of Sky and Scott McCloud-https://dredf.org/This course is self-paced.
+Start any time and proceed at whatever speed you like.

 Is this a self-guided course or is there a community aspect?